Nik-19213/Solidity-Programs/README.md

 # Solidity-Programs
-Here you will find various basic Solidity programs in form of Smart Contracts.
+Here you will find various Solidity programs in form of Smart Contracts.